-The Bodhisatta told the king if he spoke the truth everything would be restored, but the king did not believe him and repeated the lie, this time sinking into the earth up to his ankles.
+The Bodhisatta told the king if he spoke the truth, everything would be restored, but the king did not believe him and repeated the lie, this time sinking into the earth up to his ankles.
 Again the Bodhisatta told him that one word of truth would set him free, but the king was obstinate and said it again, sinking down to his knees.
-Four more times the Bodhisatta urged the king to speak the truth and four more times the king repeated his lie, sinking down to his hips, navel, chest, and finally the earth opened and the flames of hell leapt up and seized him.
+Four more times the Bodhisatta urged the king to speak the truth, and four more times the king repeated his lie, sinking down to his hips, navel, chest, and finally the earth opened and the flames of hell leaped up and seized him.

-The city was filled with fear and the king’s five sons wanted help from the Bodhisatta.
+The city was filled with fear, and the king’s five sons wanted help from the Bodhisatta.
 He told them to each walk away in a different direction and establish a new city to live in at the spot where they saw a royal white elephant, a pure white royal horse, a maned lion, a wheel frame made of jewels, and two mountains rubbing up against each other making the sound daddara.

 In the Lifetime of the Buddha